Which is better, customer acquisition or customer retention? That is quite deceptive : both are essential for long-term growth and stability.

 What is meant by “customer acquisition”?

 The process of convincing potential customers to buy your products is customer acquisition.
 A solid customer acquisition strategy generates leads, enriches them till they are prepared for sales, and converts them into customers.
+Your customer acquisition cost is the total cost of these steps.

 What is “customer retention”?